PCT: CA Section A - Campo to Warner Springs

 End Location: Mount Laguna Campground

-Lessons Learned: only carry what you need, clean yourself when you can
+Lessons Learned: carry only what you need, bathe when you can

-Hiked another 6 miles to Laguna campground, beautiful view of entire Desert and future mountains the route goes through
+I hiked another 6 miles to Laguna Campground, which had a beautiful view of the entire desert as well as future mountains and the route that goes through.

 Day 4 - 5/10/25